AsadR2002/AsadR2002/README.md

  ## Welcome! ##
  👋 Hi, I’m Asad, a Mechatronics Engineering student at the University of Waterloo.
-I am interested in machine learning, software, firmware, hardware, and automotive technology.
+I am interested in machine learning, software, firmware and automotive technology.

  Check out some of my projects below! 👇